DanaeWnuk/Healthcare-Shift-Handoff-AI-Assist/QASprintChecklist.md

 - 404 clarity when patient/resource not found (no 500s).
 - Field contract matches Supabase columns.
 - Audit event per call with distinct action (e.g., VIEW_PATIENT).

-## Logging & PII
-- [ ] Structured logging
-- INFO/WARN/ERROR only; no PII in logs; timestamps as UTC ISO8601.